Ramesh-NIT-AI/airfare_prediction/README.md

-# airfare_prediction
+# Airfare Dataset Description

 Machine Learning for Airfare Prediction

-In this project we compared 8 state of art models for predicting airfares
+This dataset is useful for evaluating or developing new prediction models of airfare prices.

-The dataset contains 1814 flights for training, and 100 flights for testing.
+The dataset contains 1814 flights.
+This data originally used in a 10-fold crossvalidation procedure to train and evaluate several state of the art machine learning models applied to predict the airfare prices.

 Records are for flights from Thessaloniki (SKG) - Greece --> Stuttgart (STR) - Germany